 Dr. Yeo is co-founder, member of the Board of Directors, on the Scientific Advisory Board, equity holder, and paid consultant for Eclipse BioInnovations.
 G.W.Y. is a visiting professor at the National University of Singapore.
 G.W.Y.’s interest(s) have been reviewed and approved by the University of California San Diego in accordance with its conflict-of-interest policies.

 Liu L, Vujovic A, Deshpande NP, Sathe S, Anande G, Chen HTT, Xu J, Minden MD, Yeo GW, Unnikrishnan A, Hope KJ#, Lu Y#.
 The splicing factor RBM17 drives leukemic stem cell maintenance by evading nonsense-mediated decay of pro-leukemic factors.
 Nat Commun.
 2022 Jul 4. doi: 10.1038/s41467-022-31155-0. #Contributed equally.

-Illustration of acute myeloid leukemia (AML) cells under a microscope.
+Photo of acute myeloid leukemia (AML) cells under a microscope.
 The disease starts in the bone marrow in a blood cancer stem cell, which serves as the source for its spread.